carseven/.dotfiles/readme.md

 ### Roadmap

-- Finish linux install using docker
+- Setup docker to test clean installs (Linux and macos)

 - Create a install script to clone and install basic dependencies and launch run script.
 Idea `curl `